 People in the LGBTQ community are also exposed to Opioids at disproportionate rates within medical settings.
 As studies have shown, prescription drugs are the second most commonly used substances at the time when drug addiction begins.
 Although not much research has been done on the rates of Opioid addiction within sexual minorities, surveys show that among LGBTQ adults between 35 and 44 years old, 58% had received an Opioid prescription, compared to just 35% of the non-LGBTQ population.

 Opioid addiction in the LGBTQ community also has the potential to increase HIV risk via sexual and injection-drug behaviors.
-Many Opioid use disorders begin with the abuse of prescription drugs and lead to abusing illegal substances in order to achieve a more intense and longer-lasting high.
+Often, Opioid Use Disorder (OUD) begins with the abuse of prescription drugs and leads to abusing illegal substances in order to achieve a more intense and longer-lasting high.
 Since Opioids carry such a high risk of addiction, even normal use as prescribed by a doctor can result in a physical dependence.
 Opioid dependence can cause withdrawal symptoms if usage is stopped and, in order to prevent withdrawal, some people may turn to illicit Opioids such as Heroin and Fentanyl.

-Statistics show that men who have sex with men (MSM) are 9.5 times more likely to abuse Heroin than men who do not.
+Statistics show that men who have sex with men (MSM) are 9.5 times more likely to abuse Heroin than other men.
 Non-medical Opioid use among MSM is associated with increased risks of condom-free sexual intercourse, increased number of sexual partners, and sharing needles.
-Addressing Opioid use disorder is detrimental in LGBTQ populations, as treatment for addiction has been shown to be associated with a reduction of high-risk sexual and injection-drug behaviors and an increase in condom use.
+Addressing OUD is crucial in LGBTQ populations, as treatment for addiction has been shown to be associated with a reduction of high-risk sexual and injection-drug behaviors and an increase in condom use.

 Help is out there

 Some gay and transgender patients may delay seeking Opioid addiction treatment because they fear that it could interfere with their hormone therapy or antiretroviral therapy (ART).
 Opioid agonists, which includes treatments such as Methadone and Buprenorphine, have been known to interact with certain ART medications, particularly Efavirenz, and with hormone-modulating medications, such as Spironolactone.
+Spironolactone is used as part of transgender hormone therapy in transgender women, among other medical uses.
 However, co-prescription of these medications is safe and feasible with appropriate monitoring and follow-up with a healthcare provider.

-Addiction can worsen symptoms of mental health illnesses such as depression, anxiety, and Post-Traumatic Stress Disorder.
-Likewise, untreated mental health disorders can push a person to self-medicate by taking drugs in order to feel better or “normal”.
-Co-occurring disorders in people with Substance Abuse Disorders can be fairly common due to overlapping life factors that make up a person’s behavioral and mental health.
+Addiction can worsen symptoms of mental illnesses such as depression, anxiety, and post-traumatic stress disorder.
+Likewise, untreated mental health disorders can push a person to self-medicate by taking drugs in order to feel better.
+Co-occurring disorders in people with SUDs can be fairly common due to overlapping life factors that make up a person’s behavioral and mental health.
 Unfortunately, LGBTQ communities are disproportionately affected by mental health disorders caused by minority stress and discrimination.
 A lack of access to affordable and culturally competent health care can also contribute to the experience of minority stress.
 Some common Opioid addiction treatment modalities have been shown to be effective for LGBTQ people, including motivational interviewing, social support therapy, contingency management, and cognitive-behavioral therapy.
 Treatment for Opioid addiction which also targets trauma and stress in an integrated manner has proven to be acceptable and effective in community addiction treatment programs.